ocaml/dune/doc/concepts.rst

        (preprocess (pps ppx1 -foo ppx2 -- -bar 42))

-The list of libraries will be ``ppx1`` and ``ppx2`` and the command line arguments will be: ``-foo -bar 42``.
+The list of libraries will be ``ppx1`` and ``ppx2``, and the command line arguments will be: ``-foo -bar 42``.

-Libraries listed here should be libraries implementing an OCaml AST rewriter and registering themselves using the `ocaml-migrate-parsetree.driver API
+Libraries listed here should be ones implementing an OCaml AST rewriter and registering themselves using the `ocaml-migrate-parsetree.driver API
 <https://github.com/let-def/ocaml-migrate-parsetree>`__.

-Dune will build a single executable by linking all these libraries and their dependencies.
+Dune will build a single executable by linking all these libraries and their dependencies together.
 Note that it is important that all these libraries are linked with ``-linkall``.
 Dune automatically uses ``-linkall`` when the ``(kind ...)`` field is set to ``ppx_rewriter`` or ``ppx_deriver``.

-Per module preprocessing specification
+Per Module Preprocessing Specification
 --------------------------------------

-By default a preprocessing specification will apply to all modules in the library/set of executables.
-It is possible to select the preprocessing on a module-by-module basis by using the following syntax:
+By default, a preprocessing specification applies to all modules in the library/set of executables.
+It's possible to select the preprocessing on a module-by-module basis by using the following syntax:

  .. code:: scheme